pgMemento/pgMemento/README.md

 If table and/or database structures have changed fundamentally over time it might not be possible to recreate constraints and indexes as their metadata is not logged by pgMemento.

+### 5.6.
+Unistall pgMemento

+In order to stop and remove pgMemento simply run the `UNINSTALL_PGMEMENTO.sql` script.

 6. Future Plans